Not sure where to stay in Florence? Here’s an overview of the main neighborhoods and a selection of some of the best hotels in Florence.

 The main Florence landmarks are concentrated around the Duomo, very close to one another in the old town.
-In fact, by choosing a hotel in Florence’s historical center, you’ll be within short walking distance to the main sights like the spellbinding Cathedral square or the iconic Piazza della Signoria and Ponte Vecchio.
+In fact, by choosing a hotel in Florence’s historical center, you’ll be within short walking distance from the main sights like the spellbinding Cathedral square or the iconic Piazza della Signoria and Ponte Vecchio.
 That’s undoubtedly the best area to stay in Florence if you’re discovering the city for the first time or in case you’re spending only one day.

 An additional advantage of staying in Florence’s old town is that you can visit the famous landmarks and the Uffizi Gallery early in the morning when they’re usually less crowded.
-Furthermore, it’ll be easy to revisit your favorite places at night, when they have a totally different charm.
+Furthermore, it’ll be easy to revisit your favorite places at night when they have a totally different charm.

 Since you’re at the heart of the city, obviously the hotels here are also among the most expensive, although it’s possible to find affordable accommodations.

 The area around Piazza San Marco (not to be confused with that of Venice, though!) and San Lorenzo are certainly among the best areas to stay in Florence on a budget, but without straying too far from the historical center.
 In fact, you’re only a 10-minute walk from the Duomo.

 Once San Lorenzo and San Marco were the poorest neighborhoods, especially when approaching the Santa Maria Novella train station.
 Today, they’re quite elegant but a little less crowded with tourists than the center.
 These two neighborhoods are very similar, rather small, and next to each other.
 That’s why they’re generally combined and considered a unique district.